nais/nitro/README.md

    node name of your choosing, e.g apiserver-1

-2. Stop the apiserver service on the original node and copy all certificates except the api server certificate over to the new apiserver instance.
+2. Stop the apiserver service on the original node and copy all certificates except the api server certificate and the apiserver kubelet certificate over to the new apiserver instance.

 3. Run the nitro workflow